-Remember, effective data handling policies are not static; they should evolve as the business grows and as new threats and technologies emerge.
+Remember, effective data handling policies are not static; they should evolve as new threats and technologies emerge.
 Some versions of Google Workspace support the addition of 'Drive Labels' for document classification.
 GAT+ on all versions of Google Workspace supports the addition of 'tags' to documents for classification, reporting and security management.